 - 1. Residential neighbourhoods are to be focused on elements of the public domain such as a school, park, retail, or community facility that are typically within walking distance. - 2.
 Subdivision layout is to create a legible and permeable street hierarchy that responds to the natural site topography, the location of existing significant trees and site features, place making opportunities and solar design principles. - 3.
-The design of subdivisions is to optimise the number of lots in areas with the greatest public open space and landscaped amenity balanced with diversity and equitable access to housing choice. - 4.
-Pedestrian connectivity is to be maximised within and between each residential neighbourhood with a particular focus on pedestrian routes connecting to public open space, bus stops and railway stations, educational establishments, and community/recreation facilities. - 5.
-Subdivision design and lot configuration for lots fronting streets is to demonstrate: - a. suitable orientation to provide street address, activation and surveillance; - b. appropriate interface (front to front and rear to rear housing), - c. suitable access arrangements, - d. adequate setback arrangements; and - e. appropriate acoustic amenity. - 6.
-Street blocks in the R3 Medium Density Residential zone are to be of a finer grain than blocks in the R2 Low Density Residential zone with greater incorporation of pedestrian/shared paths, laneways and secondary streets.
-Street block lengths are to be a maximum of 250m and broken up using the above thoroughfare types to ensure permeability. - 7.
-Street block and subdivision design is to optimise solar orientation, taking into account other constraints such as open space location, views and topography.
-Medium Density housing opens shall optimise the number of east-west orientated lots in medium density housing areas.
+The design of subdivisions is to optimise the number of lots in areas with the greatest public open space and landscaped amenity balanced with diversity and equitable access to housing choice.

-- 8. Utilise laneways to provide rear-loaded access in medium density housing areas.
-Laneways are to be designed as a shareway to promote pedestrian and cycle safety. - 9.
+- 4. Pedestrian connectivity is to be maximised within and between each residential neighbourhood with a particular focus on pedestrian routes connecting to public open space, bus stops and railway stations, educational establishments, and community/recreation facilities. - 5.
+Subdivision design and lot configuration for lots fronting streets is to demonstrate: - Suitable orientation to provide street address, activation and surveillance; - Appropriate interface (front to front and rear to rear housing) - Suitable access arrangements; - Adequate setback arrangements; and - Appropriate acoustic amenity - 6.
+Street blocks in the R3 Medium Density Residential zone are to be finer grain than blocks in the R2 Low Density zone with greater use of pedestrian/ shared paths, laneways and secondary streets.
+Street block lengths should be a maximum of 250m and broken up using the above thoroughfare types to ensure permeability. - 7.
+Street block and subdivision design is to optimise solar orientation, taking into account other factors such as open space location, views and topography.
+Optimise the number of east-west orientated lots in medium density areas. - 8.
+Utilise laneways to provide rear-loaded access in medium density housing areas.
+Laneways are to be designed as shareway to promote pedestrian and cycle safety. - 9.
 Optimise secondary streets for garage access to corner lots. - 10.
 Locate garages on the lower southern side wherever possible.